 Chapter Two – What is your definition of success for your book?
 What is your GOAL?

 Some authors write for themselves and their families only – they don’t dream of their books as bestsellers in the marketplace.
 Some authors write for a very specific personal need to tell their story.
 Some have unique insight into very specific topics.
 Many have dreams of seeing their books in the front of Barnes & Noble.
 Each author is different, but you MUST decide what your real definition of success happens to be.
-We don’t want to pursue a goal that may not be what you actually feel is important.
+In developing a plan for how to market a book, we don’t want to pursue a goal that may not be what you actually feel is important.

 Chapter Three – Book Marketing Plan Objectives, Plans and Actions